telefonicaid/fiware-orion/test/acceptance/behave/README.md

 ### BackgroundFeature

 In certain cases, could be useful define a background by feature instead of `Background` that is by scenario.
-Recommend append `BackgroundFeature` in Feature description and define the steps with `Environment Setup:` prefix.
+Recommend append `BackgroundFeature` in Feature description and define the steps with `Setup:` or `Check:` prefix.
 Example:
 ```
 Feature: feature name...